Lavanya97git/Lavanya97git/README.md

 👋 Hi, I'm Lavanya

-🎯 DevOps Enthusiast | 5+ Years in IT | Learning AWS & Azure DevOps
+🎯 DevOps Engineer | 5+ Years in IT | Learning multiple Cloud DevOps
 ## 👨‍💻 About Me

-- 🧠 Currently learning AWS, Terraform, Ansible, Jenkins, Docker, and Kubernetes
+- 🧠 Currently learning Terraform with AWS, Ansible, Jenkins, Docker, and Kubernetes
 - 🛠️ Hands-on experience of approx 2 years in **Azure DevOps CI/CD pipelines** with **SonarCloud** integration
 - 🌐 3 years of experience in **Ethernet network planning and designing**
 - 🔄 Passionate about automation, cloud technologies, and continuous learning